krandslam/ML_based_big_data_analysis/day3/README.md

 ----------
 ![wordcloud_review_freqg5](./wordcloud_review_freqg5.JPG)

-Still, some words that had low frequency of usage was not clearly distributed.
+Still, some words that had low frequency of usage was hard to identify.
-Therefore, another data preprocessing procedure sorted Top50 frequently used words.
+Therefore, another data preprocessing procedure was needed.
-Head function was used to sort top 50 words.
+The procedure used head function to sort top 50 words.
 The result follows below.

 Top 50 word cloud